 19. Search Engine Optimisation

-The client agrees to make available as soon as is reasonably possible to the designer (Oast House Media Limited) FTP (file transfer protocol) access to the website in question and/or its content management system and/or a contact email address for a nominated person who will upload changes as requested.
+a) The client (not using Oast House Media Limited hosting services) agrees to make available as soon as is reasonably possible to the designer (Oast House Media Limited) FTP (file transfer protocol) access to the website in question and/or its content management system and/or a contact email address for a nominated person who will upload changes as requested.

 Whilst the client is free to provide notice of cancellation cancel at any time, the service shall continue until the end of that same month.
 All outstanding monies owed to the designer should be paid within 30 days from the date of cancellation unless an agreement is made otherwise.

 g) Cancellation of Service by the designer

 The designer may cancel or suspend any services offered without notice, at any time.

 Should the service be suspended or cancelled due to a breach of terms by the client, the client will be liable for reasonable costs that may have been incurred by the designer.

 h) Disclaimers and Limitations on Liability